davidnaas/idagio-cookie-middleware/README.md

 For the above things, you should write a module that does what you need, handling asynchronicity as it arises: don't try to make something asynchronous look synchronous.

-At IDAGIO, we've use two modules that deal with session management & authentication.
+At IDAGIO, we use two modules that deal with session management & authentication.
 Only one is open-source, because the other contains way too much application specific code to be made generic.

 ## See Also